JohnW876/gift-shack/TESTING.md

 **Testing the Shopping app.**

-*Setting up functionality for the shopping app I was able to verify the context processor was working by checking the delivery banner was returning the correct variable on the home page.
+*When setting up the functionality for the shopping app I was able to verify the context processor was working by checking the delivery banner was returning the correct variable on the home page.

 I continually tested how the page was rendering across all device sizes using Chrome DevTools.